 Financial assets are graded according to current credit ratings issued.
 AAA is the highest possible rating.
 Investment grade financial assets are classified within the range of AAA to BBB ratings.
 Financial assets which fall outside this range are classified as speculative grade.
 All of the Group's bank deposits are either with financial institutions which have a minimum A- rating or have a sovereign guarantee.
-Quoted debt securities comprise €30,288,000 government bonds (2012: €30,850,000) which carry AAA rating, €103,527,000 government bonds (2012: €78,867,000) with investment grade and €3,809,000 corporate bonds (2012: €3,809,000) which are unrated.
-Available for sale investments comprise €140,529,000 (2012: 146,480,000) of listed corporate bonds with an average duration of 1.9 years and carry an average rating of A or have a government guarantee and a number of small investments many of which are unrated.
-The maximum exposure the Group has in relation to any one of these unrated investments is €1,368,000 (2012: €2,405,000).
+Quoted debt securities comprise €45,808,000 government bonds (2013: €103,527,000) with investment grade.
+Available for sale investments comprise €224,029,000 (2013: 140,529,000) of listed corporate bonds with an average duration of 2 years and carry an average rating of A or have a government guarantee and a number of small investments many of which are unrated.
+The total exposure the Group has in relation to of these unrated investments is €948,000 (2013: €1,368,000).

-All of the Group's current reinsurers either have a credit rating of A- or better or have provided the Group with alternative satisfactory security.
-The Group has assessed these credit ratings and security as being satisfactory in diminishing the Group's exposure to the credit risk of its reinsurance receivables.
-The maximum balance owed to the Group by an individual reinsurer at 31 December 2013 was €2,627,000 (2012: €4,529,000).
+All of the Group's current reinsurers have a credit rating of A- or better.
+The Group has assessed these credit ratings as being satisfactory in diminishing the Group's exposure to the credit risk of its reinsurance receivables.
+The maximum balance owed to the Group by an individual reinsurer at 31 December 2014 was €308,000 (2013: €2,627,000).